 Smittybilt’s 2781 universal air compressor was another option I thought worked great as a portable air supply out on the road, especially if you need it to run for more than a few minutes before it needs to recharge its storage tank.
 It comes with vehicle battery cables, a 24-foot coiled air line, a tire inflation kit, and a storage bag to keep it out of the elements when not in use.

 The 2781 performs similar to many other portable compressors at 150 PSI and about 5.65 CFM of air flow.
 Where it shines is its duty cycle.
 With a larger storage tank than other compressors of similar size, it can run for 40 minutes at 40 PSI before recharging.
 That gives it the ability to handle tasks like inflating tires on multiple vehicles, adjusting air springs, or even running low-power pneumatic tools for a short time.

-We'd recommend this air compressor for more demanding situations than other compressors with shorter duty cycles.
-We liked Smittybilt's price for this product, too.
+I'd recommend this air compressor for more demanding situations than other compressors with shorter duty cycles.
+I liked Smittybilt's price for this product, too.